This post on Photoshop tricks for photographers was written as a guest post for better-digital-photo-tips.com by Sentil.

 And below, we can see that we've changed the color of the t-shirt to black.

 That brings us to the end of this post on photoshop tricks for photographers.
-Do try these on your images and leave your thoughts as comments below.
+Do try these on your images and remember to do this: Keep shooting.
+Keep learning.
+Keep improving.